nooku/guides.nooku.org/request-response/JSON-Response-Documents.md

 The **total** is a count of all the records available in the data that fit the current request vars without the limit applied to them.

-> Suggesting Review: KModelDatabase (koowa:model.database).
-It would serve you well to review the default model implementation in detail, specifically the state variable interaction with the _buildQuery[PART] methods, and the behaviors in the _initialize and constructor methods (indexable, pageable and sortable)